windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/1_typescript_quickstart/index.md

 In this quick start guide, we will write our first script in TypeScript.
 Windmill uses [Deno](https://deno.land/) as the TypeScript runtime.

-Scripts are the basic building blocks in Windmill.
-They can be run as standalone apps, chained together to create [Flows][flows].

-[Here](https://hub.windmill.dev/scripts/gmail/1291/-send-email-gmail) is a simple example of a script built in TypeScript with Windmill.

 <video
     className="border-2 rounded-xl object-cover w-full h-full"